Board-Certified Urologist

 My approach is nuanced: I explain the benefits and limitations clearly, I offer the test, and I let the patient decide.
 If they choose screening, I use PSA velocity over time rather than reacting to a single number.
 And if PSA is elevated, I almost always recommend an MRI before biopsy — this single change has dramatically reduced the number of unnecessary biopsies in my practice while catching the cancers that actually matter.

 The men I worry most about are those with strong family histories who dismiss their own risk.
-If your father or brother had prostate cancer, your risk is 2–3 times the average — and starting screening at 40–45 is genuinely important for this group.
+If your father or brother had prostate cancer, your risk is 2–3 times the average — and starting screening at 40–45 genuinely matters for this group.
 A baseline PSA at 45 is one of the cheapest and most effective risk stratification tools in medicine.

 ⚠️ When to See a Doctor — Urgently